 Find all sorts of resources here for moving your school along a path to zero waste.

-These sorting signs can be downloaded to use in your lunchroom or feel free to use them as reference to create your own signs.
+Use these signs as reference to create your own.
 Keep in mind that signs are most effective if they are color coded, use photos, show the most commonly used items in the lunchroom, and are placed at eye level.
 The order of collection containers and their corresponding signs is essential to the success of any sorting program.
 Consider using different colored bags in the collection containers to differentiate the waste streams.
-(See the Sorting Station section below for details about best practices for setting up a sorting station.)
+(See the Sorting Station section below for details about additional best practices for setting up a sorting station.)

 Recycling: This set of signs is designed for schools that would like to recycle in the lunchroom.
 Lunchroom recycling requires a bucket or bin for collecting leftover liquid since all drink containers must be empty in order to be recycled.
 This set of signs also includes a sign for stacking trays.
 Stacking trays will greatly reduce the volume of landfill waste as well as the number of times the custodian needs to change the landfill bags.
 Click HERE for signs in English.
 Click HERE for bilingual English/Spanish signs.

 Recycling & Commercial Composting: This set of signs is designed for schools that would like to recycle and do commercial composting.
 Lunchroom recycling requires a bucket or bin for collecting leftover liquid since all drink containers must be empty in order to be recycled.
 This set of signs also includes a sign for stacking trays.
 Stacking trays significantly reduces the volume they take up, as well as the number of times the custodian needs to change the landfill bags.
 If your trays are compostable, the stacked trays can be added to the compost bin at the end of each lunch period.
 Click HERE for signs in English.
 Click HERE for bilingual English/Spanish signs.

 Recycling & Onsite Composting: This set of signs is designed for schools that would like to recycle and do onsite composting.
 Lunchroom recycling requires a bucket or bin for collecting leftover liquid since all drink containers must be empty in order to be recycled.
 This set of signs also includes a sign for stacking trays.
 Stacking trays significantly reduces the volume they take up, as well as the number of times the custodian needs to change the landfill bags.
 Click HERE for signs in English.
 Click HERE for bilingual English/Spanish signs.

 Share table signs: Share tables are a great way to prevent good food from going to landfills.
 A share table is a place where students can place items from a school meal if they choose not to eat them.
 These items are then made available to other children who may want or need another serving during or after the meal service or they can be donated to an outside organization.
 Contact your local health department before implementing a share table or food donation program to find out if local health and food safety codes in your area allow these practices.
 See the section on share tables in this Toolkit for more information.